 Lack of Proper Policy

 The country still lacks policies dedicated to managing ISPs in an organized manner.
 Despite having introduced several policies recently, BTRC lacks the required infrastructure and manpower to oversee these issues across the country.
-According to Imdadul Haque, the General Secretary of ISPAB (Internet Service Providers Association of Bangladesh), the fact that the number of ISP licenses is increasing every month but the number of customers is not increasing accordingly, which is causing unhealthy competition.
+According to Imdadul Haque, the General Secretary of ISPAB (Internet Service Providers Association of Bangladesh), the fact that number of ISP licenses is increasing every month but the number of customers is not increasing accordingly, which is causing unhealthy competition.
 On top of this, problems such as irregularities in bandwidth transport fees, providing low-speed internet to customers, additional connections, and subscription fees are on the rise.
 According to a report published in Prothom Alo, Bangladesh ranks 58th in terms of global broadband internet price.
 On the other hand, according to the Ookla report of the same month, Bangladesh was ranked 135th out of 137 countries in terms of internet speed.

 Shared Internet Access

 ISPs usually provide users with two types of connection access, Dedicated Internet Access, and Shared Internet Access.
 In the case of Dedicated Internet, the customer is provided with a private connection, the bandwidth of which is not shared with anyone but that user.
 As a result, the user gets proper speed.
 On the other hand, ISPs provide internet connectivity to multiple users through the same bandwidth in shared internet access resulting in a reduced subscription fee but with a relatively lower connection speed.
 As a result, even though the monthly charges of the customers are reduced a lot, the speed becomes quite slow due to a large number of customers using those connections at the same time.
-Having adopted this strategy by many of the ISPs, they fail to ensure the possible best customer experience.
+Adopted this strategy by many the ISPs, fail to ensure the possible best customer experience.

 According to BTRC, many individuals and organizations in the ISP industry are illegally providing internet services.
 These illegal ISPs are causing issues like slow internet, high price, bad service, and unhealthy competition.
 In addition, Users are suffering in terms of services and prices as ISPs are under the control of politically influential people at various local levels including villages, unions, and Upazilas and the good ISP services are not able to expand their services in those areas